ooples/pine_script_docs/source/concepts/Plots.rst

      plots a line of ``linewidth`` width, filling the area between the line and the ``histbase``.
      The ``color`` argument is used for both the line and the fill.
 You can make the line a different color by using another `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__ call.
+     Positive values are plotted above the ``histbase``, negative values below it.
    - `plot.style_areabr <https://www.tradingview.com/pine-script-reference/v5/#var_plot{dot}style_area>`__:
      This is similar to `plot.style_area <https://www.tradingview.com/pine-script-reference/v5/#var_plot{dot}style_area>`__
      but it doesn't bridge over `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ values.